rburkhead/RPiDayActivity/README.md

 # RPiDayActivity

 ## Summary
 A one or two hour hands on activity using a PIR motion sensor, Raspberry Pi, and Python code.
 Students create a simple motion sensor alarm that protects their pie (or other valuables).
-I designed the activity with beginners and kids in mind.
+I designed the activity with beginners/kids in mind.
 The activity requires no soldering.
 The students don't need any programming knowledge.
 The instructor should be comfortable installing dependencies using the terminal, running python files within IDLE3, basic knowledge of the Raspberry Pi's GPIO ports.

 ## Motivation

 The San Diego Library Maker Lab asked me to "teach something with Raspberry Pis" for Pi Day.
 I wanted to do a hands on activity with both hardware and software.
-I was also promised pie.
+I was also promised a slice pie.

 ## Getting Started